chenlijun99/reonic/README.md

 ## Known issues

 * Light/dark mode switch causes some UI lag due to the echarts chart being disposed and recreated with the new theme.
 ECharts 6 has introduced support for [Dynamic Theme Switching](https://echarts.apache.org/handbook/en/basics/release-note/v6-feature/#2.-dynamic-theme-switching), but the react echarts utility wrapper library we use doesn't support it yet.
 It shouldn't hard to contribute support back to add this feature.
-* Vertical scrollbar on chrome.
-Doesn't show up in Firefox.